gromacs/gromacs/docs/user-guide/mdp-options.rst

 COM pulling
 ^^^^^^^^^^^

+Sets whether pulling on collective variables is active.
 Note that where pulling coordinates are applicable, there can be more than one (set with :mdp:`pull-ncoords`) and multiple related :ref:`mdp` variables will exist accordingly.
 Documentation references to things